stevenmcsorley/groq-chat/README.md

 2. Open your web browser and navigate to `http://localhost:3000`.

 3. Start chatting and see chat completions in real-time!

+## Local Ollama Setup

+In addition to using Groq Chat with the Groq API, you can also run a local version using the Ollama large language model.
+Follow these instructions to set up and use the local Ollama instance:

+1. Make sure you have Node.js installed on your system.
+2. Navigate to the `groq-chat` directory and run `node local.js` to start the local server.
+3. Open your web browser and go to `http://localhost:3000/local.html` to access the chat interface.
+4. The chat interface will now interact with your local Ollama instance to provide real-time chat completions.

+(Note: Ensure that the `local.js` server script is properly configured to communicate with your local Ollama instance.)

 ## Testing